m5stack/aws-iot-kit-tutorials/workshop/content/Smart thermostat/Data transforms and routing/_index.en.md

 This rule is much simpler compared to the previous one!
 The rule is configured to receive the full JSON document whenever the smart thermostat device shadow is updated, then forward it to your new IoT Events Input.
 The Input is configured to parse only a few of the fields from the device shadow document and will discard the unneeded ones.

 ## Validation steps
-Before moving on to the next chapter, you can validate that your solution is configured as intended by...
+Before moving on to the next chapter, you can validate that your solution is configured as intended by:

 1. As your thermostat device detects varying noise levels, you should see the device receive updated status of roomOccupancy from your rule.
-Try alternating playing some music to make noise for ten seconds and being quiet for ten seconds to see the state change in the device logger (`idf.py monitor -p <<DEVICE_PORT>>`).
+Try alternating playing some music to make noise for ten seconds and being quiet for ten seconds to see the state change in the serial monitor (`pio run -e core2foraws -t monitor`).

 If these are working as expected, let's move on to [**Cloud application**](/en/smart-thermostat/cloud-application.html).